suxiya/tao2tex/README.md

 ## Known Limitations or Issues

 - Since we pull website data using the `requests` module, we do not see any HTML generated from Javascript.
-This should be easy to fix by using Selenium.
+This should be easy to adapt by using Selenium.

 - For the same reason, we are unable to process the occasional polls that Tao makes.
 However, the rest of the post should work as expected.